elifantova/english-for-designers/01-design-manifesto/index.md

 # Design Manifesto

-- In the case of graphic design, it should strive to be clear to the audience.
-It can use certain metaphors to enrich the design, however the function and point it serves, should always be clear.
+- In graphic design, clarity for the audience should always be a primary objective.
+While the use of metaphors and creative elements can enhance a design, it is crucial that the core message remains clear and aligns with its intended function.

-- For every project, the design should be different.
-It depends on what the client wants.
-Even though I have my own style, when it comes to a design manifesto which contains points about how something should look, I have no specific guidelines.
-I always go into each project with a clean slate.
-- The design of something depends on the function it serves.
-If it does not fulfill its function and the everyday viewer does not understand it, it is not a good design.
-- The design of something should be timeless, innovative, eyecatching and functional.
-- Design can be a group effort, as well as individual.
-When working on a project with multiple people, it can bring so many different ideas and views, which can result in a dynamic design.
-This however, is also possible when working individually.
-- Communication is key - specifically communication with the client.
-It is important to truly listen to their wants and needs when it comes to design.
-However, it is also important to keep your own boundaries as a designer, as you have the experience with what is visually appealing.
-You have to work with their assignments and your personal style.
-Why would they want to employ you, if they do not like your work?
+- Each project presents a unique opportunity, and designs should be tailored to meet the specific needs and preferences of clients.
+Approaching every assignment with a blank slate allows for fresh creativity, ensuring that the final product resonates with the client's vision.

+- Functionality is paramount; a design must effectively fulfill its purpose.
+If it fails to engage the audience or communicate its message, it cannot be considered successful.

+- Great design should be a balance of timelessness, innovation, and visual appeal.
+Striving for this balance helps create memorable and relevant work that endures over time.

+- Collaboration can be equally rewarding, whether working in a team or independently.
+Collaborating brings diverse perspectives that can enhance creativity, while individual projects allow for personal expression and a unique vision.

+- Effective communication with clients is vital.
+Listening to their wants and needs while maintaining your boundaries as a designer is essential.
+This dynamic ensures that the designer’s expertise shapes the design while honoring the client’s vision.

+- Finally, every designer has a unique style that should be integrated into their work.
+Clients often choose designers based off of their distinct aesthetic, so aligning personal style with client expectations is key to a successful partnership.